Kihumba/private-/D1/D1 Developer/Curriculum/General Resources/README.md

 ### Resources

 - [67 useful tools, libraries and resources for saving your time as a web developer](https://goo.gl/ga6hDy) - Contributed by Thomas Kioko
+- [Understanding a new code base](https://twitter.com/dan_abramov/status/888491360554274816) _Twitter thread by Dan Abramov_ - Contributed by Ore Sofola
+- [Password Reset using JWT](https://www.codementor.io/olatundegaruba/password-reset-using-jwt-ag2pmlck0) - Contributed by Rowland Henshaw
+- [A better way to Code](https://medium.com/@mbostock/a-better-way-to-code-2b1d2876a3a0) - Contributed by Rowland Henshaw